solliancenet/dp-203-v2/labs/04/README.md

     Notice that the `tailwind-history-owners` group is assigned to the **Storage Blob Data Owner** group **(3)**, and `tailwind-readers` is assigned to the **Storage Blob Data Reader** group **(4)**.

+    > **Note**: You may need to navigate back to the resource group, then come back to this screen to see all of the new role assignments.

 ### Task 4: Configure data lake security - Access Control Lists (ACLs)

 1. Select **Storage Explorer (preview)** on the left-hand menu **(1)**.
 Expand CONTAINERS and select the **wwi-02** container **(2)**.
 Open the **sale-small** folder **(3)**, right-click on the **Year=2019** folder **(4)**, then select **Manage Access..
 (5)**.